nblumoe/nblumoe.github.com/_posts/2012-07-14-first-marathon-resume-after-one-month-of-training.md

 ## How to measure progress
 The main goal is to be able to run the marathon distance.
 That's why *maximum run distance* is of major importance.
 Secondly I want to finish in under 4 hours.
-This means a pace of under 5.7 min/km (btw I really dislike using this unit, but it's just so common for running).
+This means a pace of under 5.7 min/km (btw.
+I really dislike using this unit, but it's just so common for running).
 So I am having an eye on the *average pace* of the longest run.

 Although I pointed out in the first post, that *reducing weight* is not a serious goal.
-This changed somehow: Instead of loosing some weight or at least having it constat, I did gain some weight.
+This changed somehow: Instead of loosing some weight or at least having it constant, I did gain some weight.
 That's just not acceptable! ;)
 So from now on, reducing weight to 76 kg is officially a part of the things to achieve till the 28th October.